visit-dav/visit/src/doc/gui_manual/MultipleDatabaseAndWindows/Database_comparison.rst

 create difference expressions involving the active database.

-There is also a position-based CMFE (*pos_cmfe*), which will resample the field from one mesh onto another mesh by calculating the values of the field on the first mesh using the locations of the cells or nodes in a second mesh.
+There is also a position-based CMFE (*pos_cmfe*), which will resample the field from one mesh, the *donor*, onto another mesh, the *target*, by calculating the values of the field on the donor mesh using the locations of the cells or nodes in the target mesh.
 More information on CMFE expressions are found in the :ref:`Cross-Mesh Field Evaluation (CMFE) <Comparison_Expressions>` section of the :ref:`Exprssions <Expressions>` chapter.